 Variable annuities are unit-linked life insurance contracts with investment guarantees which, in exchange for single or regular premiums, allow the policyholder to benefit from the upside of the unit but be partially or totally protected when the unit loses value.

 If Variable Annuities policies are split between two insurance undertakings, for instance a life company and a non-life company for the VA guarantee, the company with the guarantee shall report this template.
+Only one line per product shall be reported.

 ITEM INSTRUCTIONS